junyanz/RealismCNN/README.md

 * Color Adjustment:
   - **ColorAdjustmentScript.m**: reproduce color adjustment results reported in the paper.
   - **OptimizeColorAdjustment.m**: recolor a single image given a source image (i.e. object), a target image (i.e. background), and an object mask.
 We assume that the image sizes of source, target, and mask are the same.
-  - **ColorAdjustmetnBatch.m**: recolor multiple images by calling "OptimizeColorAdjustment.m" in batch mode
+  - **ColorAdjustmetnBatch.m**: recolor multiple images by calling "OptimizeColorAdjustment.m" in batch mode.